-- Fast changes in blood pressure
+- Rapid changes in blood pressure

 - Overactive reflexes

-FDA Alert - Antidepressants and Pregnant Women
+Antidepressants and Pregnant Women

-Also in July 2006, an FDA alert cautioned that women who use antidepressant medicines during pregnancy can put their babies at risk for persistent pulmonary hypertension of the newborn (PPHN).
-Babies born with PPHN have abnormal blood flow through the heart and lungs, so their bodies do not receive enough oxygen, and they can die.
+In 2006, the FDA cautioned that women taking antidepressants during pregnancy put their babies at risk for persistent pulmonary hypertension of the newborn (PPHN).
+Babies born with PPHN have abnormal blood flow through the heart and lungs.
+Their bodies don't receive enough oxygen, and they can die.

 Prozac and Increased Risk of Suicidality